magaloop/contact_book/README.md

   * If you want to explain something about your solution, please do by editing the SOLUTION_README.md file in the application root folder.

+**NOTE:** your solution to the interview task is private, so please do not subit it as a pull request or as a public repository.
+Instructions on how to properly submit your solution will be provided to you after your job application.

+Have fun :)

 ## Setup

 Make sure you have all the development dependencies installed: